JWST Spectroscopy of SN Ia 2022aaiq and 2024gy: Evidence for Enhanced Central Stable Ni Abundance and a Deflagration-to-Detonation Transition: Observations

 \subsubsection{Optical Photometry}

-Optical photometry for SN\,2022aaiq and SN\,2024gy was obtained through the GSP collaboration using the Las Cumbres Observatory (LCO; \citealt{brown_cumbres_2013}) 0.4~m and 1~m telescopes.
+Optical photometry for SN\,2022aaiq and SN\,2024gy was obtained through the Global Supernova Project (GSP) collaboration using the Las Cumbres Observatory (LCO; \citealt{brown_cumbres_2013}) 0.4~m and 1~m telescopes.
 Preprocessing, including bias correction and flat fielding, was handled by the \texttt{BANZAI} pipeline \citep{McCully2018}.
 Further data reduction was carried out using \texttt{lcogtsnpipe} \citep{Valenti2016}, a photometric reduction pipeline that uses point-spread-function (PSF) photometry \citep{Stetson1987} to calculate zero points, color terms, and extracted magnitudes.
-Photometry in the $BV$ bands is reported in Vega magnitudes \citep{2000PASP..112..925S}, while $gri$ band data are presented in AB magnitudes \citep{1983ApJ...266..713O}, calibrated against Sloan Digital Sky Survey (SDSS) sources \citep{Smith2002}.

 In this work we do not analyze the light curves in detail.
 We use them to estimate distance and extinction for dereddening and calibrating the spectra used to measure stable Ni luminosities in \autoref{sec:ni_masses}.
 We estimate the distance to SN\,2024gy using \texttt{BayeSN}, a hierarchical Bayesian SN Ia light-curve model \citep{mandel_hierarchical_2022, Grayling2024}.
 We favor using \texttt{BayeSN} because SN\,2024gy is located near the center of NGC~4216 and it explicitly models host-galaxy dust extinction separately from intrinsic SN spectral energy distribution (SED) variations, unlike alternatives like SALT2 \citep{guy_salt2_2007}.